tabsl/MMM-MySQLData/README.md

 ## Update

-If you already have a version of MMM-MySQLData, run the following to pick up the latest code.
+If you already have a version of MMM-MySQLData, run the following to pick up the latest code ([Changelog](CHANGELOG.md)).

 ```shell
 cd modules/MMM-MySQLData